Ke'Bryan Hayes Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in the league.

-- The Marlins have a 4.11 team ERA that ranks 14th across all league pitching staffs.
+- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.09).

-- Marlins pitchers combine to give up the ninth-fewest home runs in baseball (77 total, one per game).
+- Marlins pitchers combine to surrender 79 total home runs at a rate of one per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.